 The following account of a man who decided to leave academia puts in question the pressure to move, and describes the difficulties that a couple of two physicists face.
-In the relationship
+In the relationship the wife's career had priority, and ultimately the man dropped out.
+He questions the sacrifice of one's private life to science, as due to long-distance relationships, certain family decisions are put on hold (e.g. children, house).
+Possibility to work long-distance was indicated as a partial remedy:

-Two scientific careers meant that since September 2012 we have not been living together. (...)
+Two scientific careers meant that for some years we have not been living together. (...)
 As such we are a typical example of the two-body problem. (...)
 We try to cope to see each other every weekend (meaning that we travel a lot), meaning that we have almost no time for other hobbies or visiting friends and family in our home country.
 Luckily, my boss (...) was very supportive in our situation and allowed me to work regularly from home (...)
 As a consequence, we have put many other things (like having children or buying a house) on hold. (...)
 In the beginning that (working in different countries and long distance relationship) was quite ok, but now I see people around me having moved on in their lives, whereas I now feel we are falling behind.
 This really makes you wonder if you did anything wrong, made the wrong choices.
 Is a scientific career worth everything?
 52_M